STAR: A general interactive framework for FDR control under structural constraints: Discussion

-When the underlying problem is a (sparse) regression problem, the aforementioned knockoff procedure can be used to construct independent ``$p$-values'' even when the covariates are not orthogonal.
-However, it is not yet known how to construct knockoffs in most settings, but we can often still construct \emph{dependent} $p$-values, and it is an important open problem to provide guarantees for such settings.

-As mentioned earlier, the experiments (in the supplementary material) under dependence are encouraging, especially under negative dependence, but we do not currently know how to prove any results about robustness to deviations from independence.
+Handling dependence.
+When the underlying problem is a sparse regression problem, the aforementioned knockoff procedure can be used to construct independent $p$-values even when the covariates are not orthogonal.
+However, it is not yet known how to construct knockoffs in most settings, but we can often still construct dependent $p$-values, and it is an important open problem to provide guarantees for such settings.
+As we show in Appendix \ref{sec:sensitivity}, the experiments under dependence are encouraging, especially under negative dependence, but we do not currently know how to prove any results about robustness to deviations from independence.
 Such results would immediately be applicable in several other settings, such as ordered testing \citep{li2016accumulation}, and knockoffs \citep{barber15}.